Skip advert

 Advertisement - Article continues below

-There’s plenty of storage in the front too, with the centre console featuring wireless charging pads for two phones and two enormous cubbies: one under the large armrest and the other a little further forward below a sliding cover.
-The door bins are also generously sized, with two cup-holders for those in the front as well.
-Our biggest issue was the glovebox isn’t the size – though it is pretty slim – it’s the lack of a physical release, so you have to use the touchscreen or voice commands to gain access.
+There’s plenty of storage in the front, with the centre console featuring wireless charging pads for two phones and two enormous cubbies: one under the large armrest and the other a little further forward below a sliding cover.
+The door bins are also generously sized, with two cup holders for those in the front.
+Our biggest issue with the glovebox isn’t the size – though it is pretty slim – it’s the lack of a physical release, so you must use the touchscreen or voice commands to gain access.

 Size